danielbodnar/awesome-stars/README.md

 ## analytics

 - [swishjam/swishjam](https://github.com/swishjam/swishjam) - The Brain Of Your B2B SaaS.
-A better way to unify your customers' data and get meaningful insights out of the box
+A better way to unify your customers' data and get meaningful insights out of the box.
+Built on Next.js, Ruby on Rails, Tailwind, Shadcn, and more.
+Backed by Y Combinator -
 - [kevinschaich/mintable](https://github.com/kevinschaich/mintable) - 🍃 Automate your personal finances – for free, with no ads, and no data collection.
 - [CrowdDotDev/crowd.dev](https://github.com/CrowdDotDev/crowd.dev) - ⚡️ The developer data platform to centralize community, product, and customer data
 - [aws-amplify/amplify-js](https://github.com/aws-amplify/amplify-js) - A declarative JavaScript library for application development using cloud services.